Aythsr/LENS-hybrid-evaluation/README.md

 - LENS follows a tap-bridge-like workflow, but its internal design and behavior are reimplemented.
 - Start with the content in `contrib/tap-bridgev2/examples/` to verify your setup quickly.
+- The core code will be open-sourced after the paper is accepted.